 (6) To determine the economic benefits of a proposed project under the congestion cost savings test, the revenue requirement of the capital cost of the project is compared to the expected system-wide consumer energy cost reduction resulting from the project over the expected life of the project.
 Outputs from the market simulations described in paragraph (4) above will be used to provide an estimate of the expected reduction in total system-wide consumer energy cost due to the project.
 In the market simulations, system-wide consumer energy cost will be calculated using hourly load in MWh multiplied by hourly load nodal energy prices in $/MWh.
 Other adequately quantifiable and ongoing direct and indirect costs and benefits to the transmission system attributable to the project may be considered as appropriate.
 If the levelized system-wide consumer energy cost reduction equals or exceeds the average of the first three years’ annual revenue requirement for the project, the project will be deemed to demonstrate sufficient economic benefit and will be recommended.
 ERCOT will publish requested non-confidential modeling inputs, assumptions, and outputs utilized in the congestion cost savings test if that information can be feasibly provided.

+(7) To meet multi-value criteria, a project submitted as a reliability or economic project must, both, address a resiliency issue identified in a Grid Reliability and Resiliency Assessment (GRRA) required by Planning Guide Section 3.1.1.6, Grid Reliability and Resiliency Assessment (GRRA), and meet at least one of the below criteria, as demonstrated using the cases published in the Regional Transmission Plan:

+(a) Prevent thermal loading above 90% of the applicable ratings for planning events in which non-consequential load loss is prohibited as established by the Planning Guide and NERC Reliability Standards;

+(b) Prevent voltage levels within 0.01 per unit of the applicable limits for planning events in which non-consequential load loss is prohibited as established by the Planning Guide and NERC Reliability Standards;

+(c) Result in levelized ERCOT-wide annual production cost savings of at least 90% of the first-year annual revenue requirement of the project; or

+(d) Result in levelized system-wide consumer energy cost reduction of at least 90% of the average of the first three years’ annual revenue requirement of the project.

+(8) In order to improve system stability and resiliency by resolving identified Generic Transmission Constraints (GTCs) and/or improving Generic Transmission Limits (GTLs) ERCOT will:

+(a) Show for all transmission project evaluations whether the project provides exit solutions for resolving nearby GTCs or increases any GTLs;

+(b) Endorse any GTC solution option that is within $20 million of meeting the cost-to-benefit criteria when there are more than five GTCs, in order to reflect the intangible resiliency value of reducing the number of GTCs impacting system operations; and

+(c) Allow individual stakeholder(s) to pay for the additional difference above the threshold in paragraph (8)(b) above.
+ERCOT will endorse that option when stakeholder(s) demonstrate commitment to pay the additional cost.

+(9) When evaluating the economic benefits of GTC exit solutions or projects that improve GTLs, in addition to the savings described in paragraphs (5) and (6) above, the impact of GTCs on generation available to serve system load during Emergency Conditions may be evaluated.
+Any information available from generation adequacy studies or resiliency studies that consider a range of system conditions may be used to estimate the value of improved deliverability of generation due to relieving GTCs.